AnyChart/docs.anychart.com/Stock_Charts/Data.md

 	table = anychart.data.table();
 ```
 <br>
 Here you should set which table column contain the x-axis value.
-If it is not defined in the first table column, then you should set the index of the column with x-axis values to the .table() method, because it is set to 0 by default.
+If it is not defined in the first table column, then you should set the index of the column with x-axis values to the {api:anychart.data#table}**.table()**{api} method, because it is set to 0 by default.

 ## Add

 ### Data as array of arrays

 Now, we should add some data in our newly created table.
-We use .addData() method for this.
+We use {api:anychart.data.Table#addData}**.addData()**{api} method for this.

 ```
 	table = anychart.data.table();